GaijinEntertainment/godot-das/README.md

 Run

 ```
-bin/<your godot binary> modules/dascript/demo/project.godot
+bin/<your godot binary> --editor --path modules/dascript/examples/<example>
 ```

-It should print `It's enter tree!` and `It's ready!` and rotate!
 You can remove `options tool = true` to disable tool mode (so the object does nothing in editor)

 Add `--windowed` if using a big monitor